-It sounds like such a small thing to do, but actively focus on staying calm.
-On the day of your MMI is can be easy to let stress build up.
-Check in with yourself to ensure small amounts of stress don’t go unchecked and build up.
-You know yourself best, so try to think of the strategies that have helped you stay calm in the past.
-You might listen to some music that helps you to reduce your stress or speak to someone close to you who helps you keep calm.
-Employ whatever techniques work for you on the day, even if you think you aren’t stressed, as they can help prevent it building up.
+You know yourself best, so try to think of any strategies that have helped you stay calm in the past.
+You may want to listen to some music or speak to someone close to you as a distraction.
+Use whatever techniques work for you on the day, even if you think you aren’t particularly anxious, because they will help to prevent stress from building up.

 Don’t underestimate the power of staying positive and keeping a smile on your face.
-Go into your MMI confident in your own abilities and show your enthusiasm for medicine and the university you are applying to.
+Remember that you’ve been invited to interview for a reason (because the Med School thinks you’re a good candidate!) so you should go into your MMI confident in your own abilities.
+You should also show your enthusiasm for Medicine and for the university you’re applying to.

-Remind yourself that you should feel positive about this, as you have gotten to this interview stage that many candidates don’t reach.
-Remember how much preparation you have done and try your best to enjoy the experience, not letting any MMI stress get to you.
+Remind yourself how much prep you’ve done and try your best to enjoy the experience, without letting any MMI stress get to you.